 Legislative and Regulatory Changes

-influenced by the 2016 spring online survey of Albertans.
-A summary of the online survey results are available at:
+influenced by a 2016 spring online survey of Albertans.
+A summary of the online survey results is

 Maximum Fine Amounts Increased

 One of the key ways that the Government of Alberta is strengthening wildfire legislation is by increasing fines for the most severe wildfire-related violations.
 Individuals who knowingly contravene the Act by starting a wildfire will

 be prosecuted in the courts and can now be fined up to $100,000 or imprisonment for up to two years.
 Industrial users who knowingly contravene the Act and start a wildfire can be fined up to $1 million.